 As is, of course, the case for most girls who aspire to be a prima ballerina, Margit finds herself languishing in the corps de ballet at the opera house in Budapest.
 So, when “impresario” Pippo Buffarino introduces himself to her, offering an escape from the chorus and alluding to the possibility of an audition at Italy’s renowned ballet company La Scala, Margit seizes the chance to seek her fortune.

 Unfortunately, the opportunities available in 1920s Italy do not live up to expectations.
 Margit and the other three classically-trained ballet dancers Buffarino enticed with tales of stardom are instead employed in music halls as high-kicking revue entertainers.
 Together, they must cope with their shattered dreams and make the most of the situation which they now find themselves in.

 Their friendship endures and is just as important to the tale as the romance between ballerina and maestro.
 Margit’s interactions with those she cares for help us to feel close to her, to get to know her.
 I devoured this novel and felt part of the action, as if I was a curious onlooker actually there in Hungary and Italy beside Margit – not just a passive reader.
-The prose flows easily and Germaine effortlessly packs a lot of visual information into her writing.
+The prose flows easily; Germaine effortlessly weaves descriptive detail into her writing.

 Love in its many forms is breathlessly communicated in You, Fascinating You.
 Margit’s love for Pasquale is overwhelming, her passion for her art equally all-encompassing.
 She never once questions her devotion to ballet and is just as certain of her feelings for this man, who has something of a reputation as a womaniser.